QuentinRa/blog.quentinra.dev/info/web/index.md

 # Web programming

-There are a lot of knowledge and things that would not be relevant if they were added in a language-specific (security, adaptability, tools, seo, the HTTP protocol, the developers' tools, the FTP protocol, setting up a server, etc).
-Web programming is including a lot
+There is a lot of knowledge and things that would not be relevant if they were added in a language-specific (security, adaptability, tools, SEO, the HTTP protocol, the developers' tools, the FTP protocol, setting up a server, etc.).
+Web programming can be viewed from 3 perspectives

 * the client-side, **Front-End**: interface between the back-end and the client
   * **HTML**: the code of the page